-Average Talk Time: This is the sum total of agents' time-in-talk mode (including mute & hold time while on a call), divided by the total number of calls handled by agents.
-Most ACD or other contact center platform systems provide this number.
+Average Talk Time: This is the sum total of agents' time-in-talk mode, divided by the total number of calls handled by agents.

 Average Time between Calls (a.k.a.
 Idle Time): This is the average number of minutes during which the agent is logged into the system in a ready state, waiting for the next call.
 In other words, it is the average idle time in minutes an agent spends in waiting mode between calls.